MMV-Lab/mmv_h4tracks/README.md

 In contrast, to link cells, the corresponding cell in each frame must be clicked.
 This must be done for all frames, so the track must be gapless.

+#### Visualize & filter tracks

+The displayed tracks can be filtered by entering specific track IDs.
+An empty entry and subsequent click on the "Filter" button resets the track layer and all existing tracks are displayed.

+Individual tracks can be deleted using the delete function.
+Note: These are permanently deleted and cannot be restored without re-tracking.
+In addition, all displayed tracks can be deleted.

 ### Analysis